 Dale Curtis at The Staffing Stream argues that an organization can use social media to attract higher-quality candidates, even passive candidates.

 This offers a two-pronged advantage.
 Not only can social media be used to promote the employer brand online as a great place to work with a vibrant culture, but it also provides an unobtrusive way of communicating with potential candidates.

-Many higher-quality candidates, for instance, will work on their online presences as thought leaders or voices of authority in their relevant industries.
+Many higher-quality candidates, for instance, will work on their online presence as thought leaders or voices of authority in their relevant industries.
 Social media makes it easier to connect with them.

 While strong passive candidates might not also be prolific self-branders, social media offers a less intrusive and more proactive way to reach them.
 They can be targeted through this media even if they’re not looking for a new role.

 Employer Brand, Employee Brand, and How It Can Go Wrong